 The Ph.D.
 Supervisory Committee provides guidance on the student's research project and academic progress throughout the student's graduate tenure.
 The student should personally meet with potential faculty candidates for their Supervisory Committee to clarify the roles and responsibilities of these members (see below for details) and to begin establishing a relationship with the faculty members.
-The student must set up their Supervisory Committees by the end of their 1st year of study.
+Students are encouraged to set up their Supervisory Committees as soon as their research project is defined, but no later than the end of their 2nd year of study.